 Equation \eqref{eq:ggl_expected_gt_without_magnification} assumes that the source number density is statistically independent of the lens positions.
 However, the observed number density of sources may change behind lenses due to magnification by the lenses.
-The expected magnification is a function of angular separation, of the source and lens redshift, and of the lens halo mass.
+The expected magnification is a function of angular separation, the source and lens redshift, and the lens halo mass.
 For a flux-limited sample, the expected shear signal~\eqref{eq:ggl_expected_gt_without_magnification} then changes to:

 where $\mu (\theta| m, \zd,\zs)$ denotes the mean magnification of sources at redshift $\zs$ and separation $\theta$ by lenses at redshift $\zd$ with halo mass $m$, and $\as(\zs)$ denotes the slope of the source counts at redshift $\zs$ at the source flux limit as in Eq.\,(\ref{eq:faintendslope}).
-One obtains the corresponding expression for a volume-limited source sample by replacing $\as$ by zero in Eq.\,\eqref{eq:ggl_expected_gt_with_magnification_of_sources_by_lenses}.
+We obtained the corresponding expression for a volume-limited source sample by replacing $\as$ by zero in Eq.\,\eqref{eq:ggl_expected_gt_with_magnification_of_sources_by_lenses}.

-We may also assume that $\gt(\theta| m, \zd,\zs)$ and $\mu (\theta| m, \zd,\zs)$ are larger for larger $m$ (in the weak-lensing regime).
-Then lens galaxies in more massive halos appear under-represented in the estimator~\eqref{eq:ggl_gtx_estimator}, and the expected shear signal~\eqref{eq:ggl_expected_gt_with_magnification_of_sources_by_lenses} is lower than the prediction~\eqref{eq:ggl_expected_gt_without_magnification} ignoring magnification when $\as <1$.
+We may also assume that $\gt(\theta| m, \zd,\zs)$ and $\mu (\theta| m, \zd,\zs)$ are larger when the halo mass $m$ is larger (in the weak-lensing regime).
+Then, lens galaxies in more massive halos appear under represented in the estimator~\eqref{eq:ggl_gtx_estimator}, and the expected shear signal~\eqref{eq:ggl_expected_gt_with_magnification_of_sources_by_lenses} is lower than the prediction~\eqref{eq:ggl_expected_gt_without_magnification} ignoring magnification when $\as <1$.
 For $\as = 1$, the effect vanishes.
 For $\as > 1$, the number of source-lens pairs with more massive lenses in the GGL estimator~\eqref{eq:ggl_gtx_estimator} is enhanced more by magnification, and thus one expects a shear signal~\eqref{eq:ggl_expected_gt_with_magnification_of_sources_by_lenses} that is larger than the prediction~\eqref{eq:ggl_expected_gt_without_magnification}.
 When neglecting magnification, this may cause biases in the estimation of the mean halo mass.